ThePOGG.com – your source for reliable information about online gambling.

 Play Structure

-Initially the player places an ‘Ante’ and ‘Blind’ wager – which are equal - and the dealer will deal out 2 hole cards to the player and themselves.
+Initially the player places an ‘Ante’ and ‘Blind’ wager – which are equal - and the live dealer will deal out 2 hole cards to the player and themselves.
 The player is then allowed to view their hole cards and decide whether to ‘Check’ their bet (bet nothing more at this point) or place a ‘Play’ bet of either 3 or 4 times the value of their Ante bet.
 If the player Checks the dealer will deal 3 of the community cards.
 The player is then given the option to Check or place a Play bet of 2 times the value of their Ante bet.
 If the player Checks the final 2 community cards are dealt and the player is presented with a final decision to either ‘Fold’ or place a Play bet equal to their Ante bet.
 Folding ends the hand and give up the Ante and Blind bets.
 At any point during the round if the player places a Play wager all undealt community cards will be dealt out and the round will be concluded.

 Once any Play bet has been placed and the 5 community cards have been dealt out both the player and the dealer select the 5 cards from their own hole cards and the 5 community cards that will give them the strongest hand.
 Regardless of the situation – even if the player and dealer are tied – the 2 cards that are not used in the player or dealer hands are never considered.
 The hands are then compared to decide the winner.